bmax121/BudHook/README.md

 * `BudHelpers`: High-level API for convenient hook.Like `XposedHelper`.
 * `BudBridge`: Export two core functions for hook: `hookMethod`,`hookManyMethod`.
 * `BudCallBack`: Provide `beforeCall` and `afterCall` for subclass overrides.Like `XC_MethodHook`
-* `BudCallBack.MethodHookParams`: Wraps information about the method call and allows to influence it.Basic types will be boxed or unboxed automatically.You can get(read) or modify(write) parameters as table below in the function `beforeCall` and `afterCall`.<br>
+* `BudCallBack.MethodHookParams`: Wraps information about the method call and allows to influence it.Basic types will be boxed or unboxed automatically.<br>You can get(read) or modify(write) parameters as table below in the function `beforeCall` and `afterCall`.<br>
 [nedd update]
+## Note
+* Make sure correct ClassLoader.
+* TurboDex is useful to avoid some problem that caused by optimization.
+* Notice the capacity initialized of YAHFA.
+* Get a Context when BudHook initialized only to get a ClassLoader and a place to write and read Dex file,change the source as your like.
+*